dimitri-nicolo/calico/v2.6/security/threat-detection-and-prevention/suspicious-domains.md

        "domains" : ["malicious.badstuff", "hacks.r.us"]
    }
    ```
+   Note that in order to push data to ES, you'll need to configure a policy that allows that information to reach the ES cluster.
    See the Elasticsearch document APIs for how to create and update documents in Elasticsearch.

 4. In {{site.prodname}} Manager, go the “Alerts” page to view events that are generated when an endpoint in the cluster queries a name on the list.